 1 - Are you entitled to pension credit?

-Firstly, you should check whether you are entitled to pension credit.
+Check whether you are entitled to pension credit.

 What is pension credit?